-Update the BIOS using the AFUDOS.EXE utility in DOS environment.
+To update the BIOS using the AFUDOS.EXE utility:

 1. Visit the ASUS website (www.asus.com) to download the latest BIOS file for your motherboard.
 Save the BIOS file to a bootable floppy disk.

 Write the BIOS file name on a piece of paper.
 You need to type the exact BIOS file name at the prompt.